AvinashBisram/Data-Collection/Rotten Tomatoes Web Scraping/README.md

 Collecting the Data:
 ----------------
-Python's **request** module was used to extract the raw HTML code of the web page.
+Python's **requests** module was used to extract the raw HTML code of the web page.
-The **BeautifulSoup4** module was then used to parse through that HTML code and retrieve the desired information.
+The **BeautifulSoup** module was then used to parse through that HTML code and retrieve the desired information.
 (The HTML code parsed with the LXML parser can be found [here](./Rotten-Tomatoes-LXML-Parser.html))

 Data collected about each movie include their:
 * Title